 depth = 5.

-Click on the "Compare branches and continue" button.
-Enter any additional comments you would like to put in the description and click the "Submit merge request" button.
-Shortly, you should see a comment from GitLab CI appear in the Pull Request with your CML report.
+Continue and submit the Merge Request.
+Shortly, you should see a comment appear in the Merge Request with your CML report.
 This is a result of the

 This is the gist of the CML workflow: when you push changes to your GitLab